 Aromatherapy means the use of aromas for their healing properties.
 This practice has dated back centuries.
 In fact, Essential Oils are even mentioned in the Bible!

-Before we get more into the use of essential oils for PTSD, I have to share a story about why I love Young Living Oils so much!
+Before we get more into the use of essential oils for PTSD, I have to share a story about why I love Rocky Mountain Oils so much!

 Retired Master Sergeant Jess Johnson served in the U.S. Army for 30 years as a Green Beret.
 After retiring, Johnson continued to serve his country as a contractor in Iraq and around the world.